 From the cash registers to the marketing techniques, many aspects of a contemporary restaurant can benefit from modern technologies.
-Consider the benefit of the following forms of restaurant technology and learn about how they may help you contemporize your concept and market to more customers.
+Consider the benefit of the following forms of restaurant technology and learn how they may help you contemporize your concept and appeal to more customers.

 Point of Sale (POS) Systems

 With a POS system, all orders are entered using touch screen technology.
-All touch screens can be configured to your exact restaurant menu items and options.
+Touch screens can be configured to your exact restaurant menu items and options.
 This makes entering a guest’s order simple and intuitive.

 These days, restaurants that do not accept all major credit cards are at a serious disadvantage.
 Be sure your POS system comes equipped with a credit card reader.
 These readers can also load gift cards with money or read gift card information during transactions.